III. What type of challenge should you choose?

 The best challenge: Magic scanner

-The player is asked to find an item in the background, and then to scan it with their mobile device to make sure they have identified the correct object.
+The player is asked to find a graphic element in the scenery and then to scan it with their mobile device to make sure they have identified the correct object.

 This challenge uses image recognition and brings a playful, slightly magical dimension to your game.

-The object chosen for a magical challenge should fulfill the following criteria:
+- The element chosen for this challenge should fulfill the following criteria: